 The National Night Out event will include food, games (dunk tank, scavenger hunt, and more), performances by local artists, and the opportunity to mingle with friends and neighbors.

-The Davidson Police Department will be joined by the Davidson Fire Department, North Mecklenburg Crime Stoppers, and Atrium Health, who will all hand out information for adults and children.
+The Davidson Police Department will be joined by the Davidson Fire Department, North Mecklenburg Crime Stoppers, and many other participants who will hand out information to adults and children.

 Residents are encouraged to walk or ride a bike to the event.

 Interested in helping us plan the 2023 National Night Out event?
 The Davidson Police Department is looking for citizens to assist with the planning!
 Please use the following link to sign up:

 Interested in volunteering at the 2023 National Night Out event?
 The Davidson Police Department is looking for your assistance!
 Please use the following link to sign up: